 Big impact on Bruno's piano career were the contacts he had with artists such as Einar Steen-Nøkleberg, Jean-Bernard Pommier, Menahem Pressler, Ferenc Rados, Masaaki Suzuki and Gábor Takács-Nagy.

-He regularly appears as a recitalist and soloist with leading orchestras in Europe, Asia, Africa, South America, Russia and Middle East - in prestigious concert venues such as Palau de la Música Catalana in Barcelona, Auditorio Nacional de Música in Madrid, Franz Liszt Academy in Budapest, St. Martin-in-the-Fields in London, Mozarteum Salzburg, Tel Aviv Museum of Art, Dubai Opera, Shanghai Concert Hall or Seoul Arts Centre.
+He regularly appears as a recitalist and soloist with leading orchestras in Europe, Asia, Africa, South America, Russia and Middle East - in prestigious concert venues such as Palau de la Música Catalana in Barcelona, Auditorio Nacional de Música in Madrid, Franz Liszt Academy in Budapest, St. Martin-in-the-Fields in London, Mozarteum Salzburg, Moscow's Kremlin, Tel Aviv Museum of Art, Dubai Opera, Shanghai Concert Hall or Seoul Arts Centre.
 He performed at the festivals such as those of Dubrovnik, Bolzano, Moscow, Vienna, Palma de Mallorca, Dar-es-Salaam, or Verbier among others.
 He toured China several times and performed in some of the country' finest venues to great critical acclaim.
 His performances were broadcasted worldwide on TV and radio stations such as British BBC 3, Dutch NPO Radio 4, Spanish RTVE and Catalunya Ràdio or Radio Suisse Romande, for which he recorded Saint-Saëns' 2nd Piano Concerto with Orchestre de Chambre de Lausanne.
 He collaborated with conductors and chamber music partners such as Leopold Hager, Milan Horvat, Jaime Martín, Pascal Rophé, Philippe Muller, David Danzmayr, Alexander Ghindin, Cyprien Katsaris and Viktor Tretyakov.
 He performs with great success with his wife Dubravka Vukalović as D&B Piano Duo.
 In 2013 they were prizewinners of the International Competition for piano duos in Monte-Carlo.

 Bruno Vlahek is currently appointed professor at the Katarina Gurska Superior Conservatory in Madrid.